Nicoolodion/RTX-3070-16GB-GUIDE/README.md

 2. Watch tutorial videos for visual references:
    - [Tutorial 1](https://www.youtube.com/watch?v=EM1UL4GHviU\&t=1s)
    - [Tutorial 2](https://www.youtube.com/watch?v=wh5EeJKUYjk)
 3. Ensure a static-free workspace.
-Probably makes it safer.
+Just makes it safer.
+I also haven't got one so...

 ---

 ## **3. Disassembly**

 1. Remove the heatsink, and backplate.
 2. Note thermal pad placement and thickness.
 Take **photos** of VRAM module orientation.
+(Not necessary.
+Can also be found out by looking at the triangles on the chip and the pads on the board)
 3. Use heat-resistant tape to cover sensitive components and GPU die.
+(Krepton Tape)
-4. Protect the GPU core with a **thick metal plate** to shield it during heating.
+4. Protect the GPU core with a **thick metal plate** or at least some Aluminium foil to shield it during heating.
+5. Protect the capacitors using some additional alumuminum foil.

 ---

 ## **4. Removing VRAM Modules**
+1. Preheat the Board to around 120 Degrees.
 1. Apply **flux** around the VRAM modules.
 2. Heat each module using a **heat gun (very risky due to the missing temperature settings)** or **hot air station until solder melts.**
 3. Carefully lift off the modules with tweezers.